after your last dose, for a urine test

 (5.5 x 10 = 55 hours - which is just over 2 days)

-When testing for drugs- some tests also screen for metabolites... i.e. Xanax has 1 of many, Alpha-Hydroxy etc. These metabolites also allow ppl, to know what u may have took.
+So, if you take Adderall for a yr. then, yes, ur liver will become acclimated to it.
+Thus, faster elimination.
+Also the drug's metabolites vary in amount of time in your system.
+When testing for drugs, some tests also screen for metabolites... i.e. Xanax has 1 of many, Alpha-Hydroxy etc. These metabolites also allow ppl, to know what u may have taken.
 So, again- GENERALLY SPEAKING: 72hrs.
 Best wishes, Nootropic CX-717.

 - Adderall Information for Consumers